Campus Service Organizations

-Seventy percent of all students participate in community service activities prior to their graduation from UT.
+Seventy percent of all students at UT participate in community service activities prior to their graduation.
 Each year, approximately 100,000 hours are volunteered by students, faculty and staff at more than 200 local organizations.
 The PEACE (People Exploring Active Community Experiences) Volunteer Center records these hours for students.
 Students may also record their activities on a co-curricular transcript, which can be sent to prospective employers and graduate schools in addition to academic transcripts and credentials.

 While the student-run PEACE Volunteer Center coordinates most service activities (e.g., service projects, alternative break trips, advocacy events, Into the Streets Orientation Service Project, Martin Luther King, Jr. Day of Service, etc.), many of UT's 160 student organizations sponsor service projects as well.

 Many UT fraternities and sororities sponsor philanthropic activities to raise awareness and money for different causes.
 Examples include:

 - Adopt-A-School Program